dariogarcia/dariogarcia.github.io/_posts/2022-02-21-nn_diagram.md

 The learning process of artificial neural networks is pretty straightforward.
 Assuming the status of a neural network is represented by a set of weights, the neural net first processes some input data, reacts to that data, computes the error committed, and modifies itself (the set of weights) to reduce the error.

 I've talked and taught this so many times, sometimes it feels like it's hiding something else fundamental.
-I did this simple diagram to illustrate the temporal evolution of a neural net, just in case it was hiding something I missed.
+I did this simple diagram to illustrate the temporal evolution of a neural net, since its a representation I had never seen before.
+Just in case it was hiding something I missed.

 * D stands for data.
 What the neural net learns from.
 * W stands for weights.
 The internal status of the neural net in a given time.